Oshikuku: Economy and infrastructure

 Oshikuku hosts schools such as, Nuuyoma Senior Secondary School, Oshikuku Junior Secondary School, a sub police station, a hospital, a post office and two Grocery shops such as Shoprite Usave and OK.
-Its neighbouring villages are Outapi, Elim and Ogongo.
+Its neighbouring town is Outapi, Elim and Ogongo.

 Oshikuku Town hosts numerous informal traders and hawkers, who frequently sell at roadsides and public spaces (e.g. in front of the hospital).
 In 2014 the construction of a modern market facility was completed and the majority of street vendors moved to this new facility.
 After an initial completion of the construction in 2013, the potential tenants demanded several improvements before showing willingness to move in.
 The market features numerous open stalls and several rooms with access to electricity, water and sanitation.
 The market is expected to increase safety and hygiene of trade in Oshikuku.

 Since 2007, Oshikuku has a government built and managed industrial park, accommodating various SMEs and larger businesses.
 The facility aims at increasing the town´s manufacturing potential by providing subsidised business amenities, preferably to local small and medium enterprises.
 Oshikuku Industrial Park was developed by the Offshore Development Company (ODC).